Looking for a new Samsung TV, or just want to know what's new for Samsung sets in 2020? Here's an in-depth guide every new model this year.

 Check out our hands on Samsung Sero TV review for more on the new set.

-Samsung The Frame TV (now available in 32, 75 inches): The Frame TV already exists, as a great-looking lifestyle model for those wanting to give their television a real touch of class – even if it’s at the expense of other areas.
-The Frame line got upgraded with a QLED panel in 2019, and 2020 will see it get a new ultra-small 32-inch size and larger-than-ever 75-inch size too.
+Samsung The Frame TV (available in 32, 43, 50, 55, 65 75 inches): The Frame TV already exists, as a great-looking lifestyle model for those wanting to give their television a real touch of class – even if it’s at the expense of other areas.
+The Frame line got upgraded with a QLED panel in 2019, and 2020 has seen it get a new ultra-small 32-inch size and larger-than-ever 75-inch size too.

-Samsung TV 2020 technology: the ins and outs
+New Samsung TV technology: the ins and outs

 Eyeing up a Samsung TV in 2020?
-As the largest TV manufacturer in the world, with near enough a third of the global market under its belt, you're not the only one.
+As the largest TV manufacturer in the world, with a third of the global market under its belt, Samsung is statistically likely to be your first choice.

 It's the 8K QLED ranges that are now getting the most attention, though, with Samsung working every year to improve its upscaling from lower-resolution sources, while angling its 1,500-2,000 nits (i.e. very bright) displays as a superior technology to the OLED panels used by much of the competition.